gwax/www-gwax/posts/2005/01/spyjinks-aka-how-to-get-a-dsl-modem.rst

 #.
 Decide that you don't want to take the detour again
 #.
 Find the break in the barbed wire and hop the fence into the MBTA
    train repair facility
 #.
-Hide in the shadows while a train snowly backs some cars into a
+Hide in the shadows while a train slowly backs some cars into a
-   hangar because you are tresspassing
+   hangar because you are trespassing
 #.
 Book it across the train tracks
 #.
 Find a gap in the barbed wire on the other side and hop the fence
 #.
 Jump down off a big stone wall